 Rather than another traditional third-person experience, however, Horizon Call of the Mountain is being built from the ground up for the next generation of VR hardware.
 With an entirely new protagonist, all-new gameplay opportunities, and stunning visuals, there’s plenty to look forward to.

-While it’s still early days yet, here’s a full breakdown of everything there is to know about Horizon Call of the Mountain.
+Before we embark on this new journey here’s a full breakdown of everything there is to know about Horizon Call of the Mountain.

 - Does Horizon Call of the Mountain have a release date?